vandyand/clojure-trader/roadmap.md

     - [x] Make crossovers
   - [x] Repeat
   - [x] Get plotting working
+- [x] (0.2.11) Make sure each hystrindy in ga has unique sieve stream

 ### Completed Nice to haves
 - [x] (0.2.8) Make strindicators able to subscribe to all config instruments as inception and intention data